Land Cover and Impervious Surfaces

 Explanation

-Trends in land and impervious cover provide insight into the changing environment of Thurston County over time.
-Between 1992 and 2016, large-scale changes detectable from satellite imagery indicated that over 9,000 acres of land were converted to low, medium, or high-density developed land covers.
+Trends in land and impervious cover provide insights into the changing environment of Thurston County over time.
+Satellite imagery from 1992 to 2021 reveals that over 14,000 acres of land were converted to low, medium, or high-density developed land covers, which is over 500 acres per year.

 Impervious Surfaces